Bacon Wrapped Jalapeños

 What other cheeses can you use?

 I like buying the pre-shredded Mexican Blend because I only have to buy one thing, and it gives me a well rounded mix with multiple cheeses.
-However, you could also use a spicy pepper jack or colby jack instead.
+However, you could also use quality cheddar cheese, a spicy pepper jack cheese, or colby jack instead.

-Mix that together, then use a spoon to stuff each jalapeño half with the cheese:
+Mix that together, then use a spoon to stuff each jalapeno half with the cream cheese mixture, placing them on a baking sheet in a single layer as you fill each one:

-Wrap each jalapeño half with a strip of bacon, placing the bacon seams underneath the jalapeño:
+Wrap each jalapeño half with a strip of bacon, placing the bacon seams underneath the jalapeño on the baking tray:

-I find that using toothpicks is unnecessary so long as you make a point to put the ends of the bacon underneath each pepper, so the weight of the pepper itself holds the seams down.
+I find that using toothpicks is unnecessary so long as you make a point to put the ends of each slice of bacon underneath each pepper, so the weight of the pepper itself holds the seams down.

 Make ahead Instructions

-Roast the bacon wrapped jalapeños for about 25-30 minutes, until the bacon is cooked through and the cheese is golden on top:
+Roast the bacon wrapped jalapeños at 350 degrees F for a total cooking time of about 25-30 minutes, until the bacon is cooked through and the cheese is golden on top:

 What to Serve with this Recipe